Why Finding Good Employees is Impossible

 That 10-Year Old Job Board Posting

 They know because they’ve posted to the job boards.
 Lots of times.
-No one responds, or they get ghosted by applicants when waiting for interviews.
+No one responds.
+Or, they get ghosted by applicants when waiting for interviews.

-One big problem is that only three to five percent of job seekers are on the job boards.
+One big problem is only three to five percent of job seekers are on the job boards.
 Most of the rest are passively looking for work.
 That means they’re in the “wishful thinking” stage where they keep one eye open in hopes of finding a position that’s better than the one they’ve got.

 Maybe they’ll scan a job board once every few days or weeks or months.
 If you just happen to have a job post on that board on that day, maybe they’ll see it.
-Stranger things have happened.

 But will your boring job post － the one that reads just like that of your competitors’ － turn up the heat?
 Turn window shoppers into serious job seekers?
 Probably not.